getchip/PocketCHIP-Docs/source/includes/_advanced.md

   rm -r wifi*
 ```

-(the -r is needed because these are directories you are deleting, and the wifi* assumes your configurations all start with the string “wifi”)
+(the `-r` is needed because these are directories you are deleting, and the star at the end of `wifi*` assumes your configurations all start with the string “wifi”)

 #### For Advanced Users
 It's worth noting that you'll see two wireless networking interfaces if you list them with